 Sciatica is a symptom.
 The doctor is only labelling a symptom.
 They’re not telling you what is actually wrong!

-When they put a label your pain, I totally get how good that makes you feel in the moment.
+When they put a label on your pain, I totally get how good that makes you feel in the moment.
 What happens next?
 They prescribe pain killers.

 As for over the counter “painkillers” like Advil or Motrin, they never did anything to relieve me of my back pain.
 I’m not saying it doesn’t work for everyone.
 Nonetheless, most people I’ve spoken to agree that over the counter painkillers barely help back pain if at all.